b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 #### Multinomial Density

-- The estimate for the probability of state $i$ is the ratio of experiments with outcome of state i to the total number of experiments.
+- The estimate for the probability of state $i$ is the ratio of experiments with outcome of state $i$ to the total number of experiments.

 #### Gaussian (Normal) Density